-#12.
-Removal of unclear sentence.
+#12 and 20.
+Removal of unclear sentence: Windows shall be either recessed or protruding (such as a bay window).
 This implies all models to get bay window.
 Windows will be trimmed out on all four sides and installed in plane with wall.

-See attachment 12-A Window Trim for example of how this criteria is addressed in existing site.
+See attachment 12-A of Attachment 2 Window Trim for example of how this criteria is addressed in existing site.

-Staff Response: Staff does not recommend the removal of the sentence since it is also a guideline in OMC 18.05A.225: "Build windows either recessed or protruding."
-Staff had previously made an interpretation that window trim that extends a minimum of 3/4" out from the window frame can use used to create the appearance of a recessed window.
+Staff Response: The DRB does not recommend the removal of the entire sentence since it is also a guideline in OMC 18.05A.225: "Build windows either recessed or protruding."
+The DRB does recommend the removal of "such as bay window" since there are other methods for meeting this requirement.
+The Design Review Board supports the proposed language for picture frame trim for windows not facing the front or street.

-#13.
+#13, 21.
 Architecture Details and Features